 While home baker Margaret McLeod would be shocked that people would drive hours for a butter tart, food tourism has become an important part of the economy.
 All across North America, there’s been a huge increase in food-related tourism, explains Newman, as people seek to collect experiences (as well as fodder for their Instagram feed) instead of possessions.
 According to a 2016 report from the World Food Travel Association, 80 percent of leisure travellers were motivated to visit a particular destination based on a culinary activity or attraction “People want to experience the landscape by engaging with food,” she says.

-Last year, 4,400 people showed up at Port Hope Memorial Park on the last weekend of September for the Butter Tart Tour’s annual Taste-Off.
+In 2018, 4,400 people showed up at Port Hope Memorial Park on the last weekend of September for the Butter Tart Tour’s annual Taste-Off.
 But that’s nothing compared to the crowds at the annual Ontario Butter Tart Festival.
 On June 9, 2018, Midland, Ontario’s population more than quadrupled when around 70,000 butter tart lovers descended on the town.
 They gobbled 150,000 tarts in nine hours and generated nearly $4 million for Simcoe County.
 Both professional and home bakers competed in butter tart contests and festival-goers who were feeling particularly active could also run the Tart Trot—a half-marathon, 10 or 5K with butter tarts available at each water station along the route.

 So, what does it take to win a butter tart festival?

 Anyone can enter one of the many long-running butter tart competitions that run at fall fairs, but only a few get to vie for the title of best butter tart baker in all of Ontario.
-For two years now, the Ontario Association of Agricultural Societies (OAAS) has been hosting the butter tart provincials and for such a lofty title, the actual competition—like a simple butter tart—is a surprisingly low-key affair.
+For three years now, the Ontario Association of Agricultural Societies (OAAS) has been hosting the butter tart provincials and for such a lofty title, the actual competition—like a simple butter tart—is a surprisingly low-key affair.
 The judging happens in a small, windowless conference room at the Sheraton Parkway hotel in Thornhill, just north of Toronto.
 And there’s just one judge who bestows the title, a comically large first-place ribbon and $50 in prize money to the winner.
 (The bragging rights, however, are priceless.)

 She’s not revealing the secret to her prize-winning ways any time soon.
 Much to her family’s chagrin, she doesn’t have a recipe to pass down.
 “I eyeball it, I never measure anything.
 That’s just the way I’ve done it for years,” she says.